Otherwise Engaged: Critical reception

-Of the London production, Clive Barnes wrote in The New York Times, "The play brings together once more the three people who had earlier given us “Butley,” the playwright Simon Gray, Harold Pinter as director and its star, Alan Bates.
-They have proved that lightning can strike twice in the same place, and indeed this is probably a more substantial play than “Butley,” and Mr. Bates, at his most magisterially comic, is even better, deeper and funnier than in his Tony‐award winning performance in the earlier play.
+Of the London production, Clive Barnes wrote in The New York Times, "The play brings together once more the three people who had earlier given us "Butley," the playwright Simon Gray, Harold Pinter as director and its star, Alan Bates.
+They have proved that lightning can strike twice in the same place, and indeed this is probably a more substantial play than "Butley," and Mr. Bates, at his most magisterially comic, is even better, deeper and funnier than in his Tony Award winning performance in the earlier play.
 In fact, not to waste words, Mr. Bates is terrific."

 Other productions

 The play was revived at the Criterion Theatre in 2005 in a production starring Richard E. Grant and Anthony Head, directed by Simon Curtis, produced by Mark Rubinstein, Sonia Friedman, Jeremy Meadow and Lee Menzies.

+Sequel

+Gray wrote a sequel, titled Simply Disconnected.
+The play once again featured Gray's muse, Bates, reprising his role as Simon Hench.
+This premiered on May 10, 1996, as part of the Chichester Theatre Festival.